KallistiOS git master

 Detailed Description

-Block-level access to an SD card attached to the SCIF port.
+Block-level access to an SD card attached to the SCI or SCIF port.

 For reference, all I/O through this code should be done in the order of SD card blocks (which are 512 bytes a piece).
 Also, this should adequately support SD and SDHC cards (and possibly SDXC, but I don't have any of them to try out).